Lower Back Exercises to Combat Sciatica

-Eventually, as your back gets stronger, you can hold it for longer.
+Eventually, you can hold it for longer as your back gets stronger.
 Repeat the movement 10 times; do the exercise twice a day.

 Extensions help promote fluid exchange in your spinal discs.
 This exercise requires you to lie on your stomach.

-- While lying down, raise one arm and an opposite leg; hold this position for a couple of seconds.
+- While lying down, raise one arm and the opposite leg; hold this position for a couple of seconds.